 Children are going to enjoy their tasks only when it is fun and filled with love.
 To make any task fun, set a time limit.
 The idea of completing a task in a given time forces your child to focus and finish it on time.
 The time set should not be too short to give them anxiety neither too long to make it easy going.
 Setting rigid time limits could also affect their ability to focus.
 A time limit of 15-20 minutes is enough to keep them focused and not get distracted.
 A longer time limit may promote inattentiveness and distraction, thus defeating the purpose.

 Concentration improves with training and discipline just like any other skill.
 Remember to be consistent while following any method of boosting your concentration.
-Do not overindulge your children to too many mind activities, as these can put added pressure on them and over time they might lose interest.
+Do not overindulge your children in too many mind activities, as these can put added pressure on them and over time they might lose interest.
 These five tips described above improve concentration in your kids and also empower the relationship with your children.
 Now, that you know about how to improve concentration and focus on your kids, share these tips with your friends and family eagerly.

 Rebecca Siggers is a Teacher and passionate writer.
 She enjoys writing about the Kids learning activities, Parenting tips, effects of Puzzles and Crosswords all around the globe.
 She has been working as a freelance writer for quite some time now.
 Through her writing, she hopes to influence as many people as possible to help kids grow their mental skills.

 Virtual Summer Camp – Get ready to experience, explore and discover summer the KLAY way

 Kare@Home Coming in Coimbatore